25 Jul 2025

 Setting up and cleaning imaging equipment

-You will also be responsible for cleaning medical imaging equipment and examination rooms.
+You’ll also be responsible for cleaning medical imaging equipment and examination rooms.

 Throughout all of this, the role also requires that you adhere to strict safety protocols, minimising exposure to harmful radiation for the sake of your patients, your coworkers and yourself.